EsanGhaneh/MultiscaleElasticWovenNeuralNet/README.md

 Citation:
 If you use the code or models in this repository, please cite the corresponding paper:
+Ghane, E., M. Fagerström, and S. M. Mirkhalaf.
+"A multiscale deep learning model for elastic properties of woven composites."
+International Journal of Solids and Structures (2023): 112452. or BibTeX:
 @article{ghane2023multiscale,
   title={A multiscale deep learning model for elastic properties of woven composites}, author={Ghane, E and Fagerstr{\"o}m, M and Mirkhalaf, SM},